Improve Cash Flow

-Note: This article is the first in a two-part series on achieving better cash flows for your business or nonprofit organization/association.
+Note: This article is the first in a two-part series on achieving better/ improve cash flow for your business or nonprofit organization/association.
 Next month’s article will cover specific strategies to improve your cash flows.

 According to a CBInsights study, running out of cash is the second highest reason why startups fail.
-To prevent this from happening to your new business/organization, it’s important to manage your cash flow efficiently.
+To improve cash flow and prevent this from happening to your new business/organization, it’s important to manage your cash flow efficiently.
 So let’s first cover some basics about cash flow.

 What Is Cash Flow?